This slow cooker butter chicken is perfect if you feel like eating a nice warm creamy curry for lunch or dinner.

-- Once cooked, if you found that your curry split, then this can be easily fixed by adding a bit of corn flour and water.
-First mix one tablespoon of cornstarch with one tablespoon of water in a separate bowl.
-Once mixed, pour this into the curry and mix through.
-Allow to cook for a further ten minutes.

-No. 13 | - Towards the end of cooking, if you found that your curry split, then this can be easily be fixed by adding a bit of cornstarch and water.
+14 | - Towards the end of cooking, if you found that your curry split, then this can be easily be fixed by adding a bit of cornstarch and water.
 First mix one tablespoon of cornstarch with one tablespoon of water in a separate bowl.
 Once mixed, pour the cornstarch mixture into the curry and stir through.
 Allow to cook for a further ten minutes.